vsergione/csv-api/README.md

 ## Security Considerations

-1. Change the default authentication credentials
+1. Change the default JWT secret to a secure, random value
+2. Use HTTPS in production
+3. Implement proper user management in production (database instead of hardcoded users)
+4. Consider implementing token refresh mechanisms
-2. Ensure the data directory is not publicly accessible
+5. Ensure the data directory is not publicly accessible
-3. Validate file uploads
+6. Validate file uploads
-4. Implement rate limiting in production
+7. Implement rate limiting in production
-5. Use HTTPS in production

 ## License